 • They weren’t ready to commit but were interested enough to browse.

 Just like someone forgetting their coffee on the roof of their car, these people didn’t intentionally leave your website.
-Retargeting is the video equivalent of tapping them on the shoulder and saying, “Hey, you forgot something.”
+Retargeting is the digital equivalent of tapping them on the shoulder and saying, “Hey, you forgot something.”

 When Your Ads Are Shorter Than Your List of Favorite Snacks

-One of the biggest trends in retargeting is short-formulary ads—quick, concise messages that grab attention without overwhelming users.
+One of the biggest trends in retargeting is short-form ads—quick, concise messages that grab attention without overwhelming users.
 Why?
 Because in today’s world of endless scrolling and short attention spans, you don’t have much time to make an impression.

-Short-formulary retargeting messages are perfect for cutting through the noise and reminding users of their initial interest in a product or service.
+Short-form retargeting messages are perfect for cutting through the noise and reminding users of their initial interest in a product or service.

-Findings of Effective Short-Formulary Refocusing on Messages
+Examples of Effective Short-Form Refocusing on Messages

 1. For Abandoned Carts: